indygreg/python-zstandard/README.rst

 compressed data that follows.

-Among other things, the frame *optionally* contains the size of the decompressed data the frame represents, a checksum of the decompressed data (to facilitate verification during decompression), and the ID of the dictionary used to compress the data.
+Among other things, the frame *optionally* contains the size of the decompressed data the frame represents, a 32-bit checksum of the decompressed data (to facilitate verification during decompression), and the ID of the dictionary used to compress the data.

+Storing the original content size in the frame (``write_content_size=True`` to ``ZstdCompressor``) is important for performance in some scenarios.
+Having the decompressed size stored there (or storing it elsewhere) allows decompression to perform a single memory allocation that is exactly sized to the output.
+This is faster than continuously growing a memory buffer to hold output.

 Compression and Decompression Contexts
 --------------------------------------